hendrirach/financemasters/README.md

-_Created and maintained by [@hendriyono](http://bit.ly/twitter-hendriyono), currently working for a financial regulator institution.
+_Created and maintained by [@hendriyono](http://bit.ly/twitter-hendriyono), currently working for a financial services authority.
 [London Business School](http://bit.ly/lbs-home) Master in Finance alumni._

 # The Open-Source Curriculum for Learning Finance